dbactual/thomaspaine-www/content/pages/about_us.md

 <center><img src="/images/MemorialBuilding.JPG" style="width:400px; height: 300px;"></center>
 </a>

-*To educate the world about the life, times, and works of Thomas Paine*
+*To educate the world about the life, works, and legacy of Thomas Paine.*

 <hr style="margin-top:10px; margin-bottom: 10px; clear:both"/>